ksharpe-byte/Hackathon-1-Python_ETL_Visualisation/README.md

 Individuals with a higher BMI, family size and higher in age will have incur greater medical insurance charges, as a stronger correlation will be displayed for those variables.

+The hypothesis will be validated using the following techniques:
+* ETL
+* EDA
+* Checked for bias
+* Data Visualisation

 ## Project Plan

 ### Objectives